Scoping

 If you are using subkeys or namespaces, access keys can get pretty big and repetitive, wouldn't it be nice to scope a context to a namespace or subkeys ?

-Well this page explain how to do it!
+Well, this page explains how to do it!

 let i18n = use_i18n();